xylaron/project_bdo_react/README.md

 # Self Notes

-- Change some components to reusuable components
+- Fix Calculator so that it can load/update the grind data properly
-- Setup the GrindCalc so it can pass data smoothly between components
+- Find the proper relation between Table and Calc component for optimal code

 ## Useful Links